 Ceramist from the Carmarthen School of Art, graduated in 2017 and since seen his career soar to heady successful heights.
 A finalist on Channel 4’s The Great Pottery Throw Down in 2020, and also an exhibitor at the prestigious Walker National Art Gallery in 2021, Jacob is represented by leading galleries in the UK.

 Key Discussion – Creating your network and crafting your Artists Statement

 Artist, Curator, Royal College of Art (RCA) Graduate, and Author of ‘What They Didn’t Teach you in Art School’

 Graduate from St. Martin’s College of Art, He has been awarded the Hunting Art Prize at the Royal College of Art and the Julian Trevelyan RE Memorial Prize.
 Hicklin is Head of Printmaking at City & Guilds of London Art School and has a studio in Shropshire

-Everyone who joins this online event will be entered into a prize draw to win a support package with over £5,000 including Artist Mentorship, Social Media Strategy Session and lifetime membership to the VAA.
+Everyone who joins this online event will be entered into a prize draw to win a support package with over £1,000 including Artist Mentorship, Social Media Strategy Session, and years Membership to the VAA.

 To join the event, simply reserve your space today

 I have found the VAA absolutely wonderful particularly during the pandemic.
 It has kept me in contact with the art world and enabled me to virtually meet and get to know other artists and compare notes.
 In addition to that, they provide excellent support for artists wanting to expand their business knowledge and skills.’ – Caroline Walsh-Waring, Artist